kaidez/javascript-prototype-screencast/scripts/01-script.md

 The header has Bootstrap's jumbotron class and that press up to the top of the page...this headerMargin class here prevents that.

-And at the bottom of the page is a reference to jquery...we're going to use that a little bit.
+And at the bottom of the page is a reference to jQuery...we're going to use that a little bit.
 And below that is a reference qmain.js and this is the spot where we'll build the our code, so let's go there and start building.

 So as I said, the Blueprint class that represents the basic design of a house.
 And this class will be in the form of constructor function.